Industry and Trade

 Agriculture was the main industry of the parish, and most of the trades which grew up in the village were for the maintenance of land, manor and the people.
 Chenies was, like most villages, largely self-supporting until the 20th century.
 In the 18th century the following trades are recorded, but this is not a complete list:

-These trades tended to run in families, the Arnold family were tailors, and lived for generations in Whitehill cottage, so that it became known as “Arnolds”.
-The Shepherds were carpenters and farmers; the Grace family were farmers, giving their farm the name of “The House of Grace”, the Reed family were turners and woodworkers; the Dells kept the village shop.
-This was situated on the village green, right down in the north corner, and appears in the 1735 map, but by 1838 it had disappeared.
-Dodd’s mill also was very important in the life of the village.
+These trades tended to run in families, the Arnold family were tailors, and lived for generations at Whitehill Cottage, so that it became known as “Arnolds”.
+The Shepherds were carpenters and farmers living on the site of the Bedford Arms.
+The Grace family were farmers, giving their farm the name of “The House of Grace”.
+The Reed family were turners and woodworkers.
+The Dells kept the village shop which was situated on the village green, right down in the north corner, and appears in the 1735 map, but by 1838 it had disappeared.
+Dodd’s mill was also very important in the life of the village, employing millers, paper makers and cart drivers.

 Some idea of prices and wages in the 18th century can be gained from the following extracts from the Duke of Bedford’s account book for 1711 and 1712.